-Ruidoso River: Streamflow Monday morning at Hollywood was 5.03 cfs.
-Fishing for trout was fair when using worms.
+Ruidoso River: Fishing for trout was fair when using worms.

 Santa Rosa Lake: The boat ramp has opened as water levels have increased due to recent rains.
 Due to low lake levels, Santa Rosa Lake State Park will operate as a no-wake lake until conditions improve.